Saurabhparshar/one-page-website/README.md

 Its a React js project .
 In it we have created single page website.
 It has followwing features.
 - A navbar
+- Home section
+- About us section
+- Services provided by the company section
+- Contact us section

 # Screenshot of how the project looks :)